 Proper nutrition is essential if you want to keep your teeth, gums, and mouth healthy.
 The human body requires a variety of vitamins and minerals to maintain good oral health, and eating a balanced diet can help make sure you get everything you need.
 Often, this means consuming whole grains, vegetables, fruits, and lean sources of protein.

 Nutrition plays a big role in oral health, so be mindful when selecting foods and drinks.
-If you aren’t sure whether you are making wise choices, talk with your dentist in Dentist in Fort Worth, Weatherford, Granbury or Azle.
+If you aren’t sure whether you are making wise choices, talk with your dentist in Dentist in Fort Worth, Weatherford, Granbury, Azle or Aledo dental offices.
 They will be happy to give you tips.